-Wondering which Mac is the best for video editing?
-Macs are often considered to be the ideal computers for creatives, favoured by designers, illustrators, photographers and the like.
+Macs are often considered to be ideal for creatives, favoured by designers, illustrators, photographers and the like.
 But what about video editing?
-Are Macs powerful enough for editing video?
+Which Macs are powerful enough for that job?

-Apple has received some criticism in recent years for neglecting these very demanding users, but over the past few years Apple's started to sell Macs that offer more power than ever before.
-These include MacBook Pro's that can leave desktop machines in the dust, iMac Pros designed predominantly for professional creative users, and promise of a new Mac Pro that will launch in 2019.
+Apple has received some criticism in recent years for neglecting these very demanding users, but over the past few years the company has started to sell Macs that offer more power than ever before.
+These include MacBook Pros that can leave desktop machines in the dust, iMac Pros designed predominantly for professional creative users, and promise of a new Mac Pro that will launch in 2019.

 The Macs mentioned above have a high price, but there are less expensive options that may still be suitable for video editing, such as the 2018 Mac mini which comes with impressive specs in a reasonably priced package.